 Over the past 25 years, a key annual United Nations General Assembly (UNGA) resolution has provided states outside the Mine Ban Treaty with an opportunity to demonstrate their support for its humanitarian approach and the objective of its universalization.
-More than a dozen countries have acceded to the Mine Ban Treaty after voting in favor of consecutive UNGA resolutions.98
+More than a dozen countries have acceded to the Mine Ban Treaty after voting in favor of consecutive UNGA resolutions.

-- 96 Letter from the State of Eritrea to the UN Secretary-General, 21 June 2023; and letter from the State of Eritrea to the Treaty Section of the UN Office of Legal Affairs, 2 October 2023. - 97 "Defense ministry: Anti-personnel landmines would hinder NATO allies," ERR, 15 November 2022, bit.ly/ EstoniaNATO15Nov2022; and "Riigikogu rejects bill allowing rearmament of anti-personnel mines," ERR, 12 January 2023, bit.ly/EstoniaLandmineBill12Jan2023. - 98 This includes Belarus, Bhutan, DRC, Equatorial Guinea, Eritrea, Estonia, Finland, Nigeria, North Macedonia, Oman, Papua New Guinea, Sri Lanka, and Türkiye.
+- 94 Since the treaty entered into force on 1 March 1999, states wishing to join can no longer sign and ratify the treaty but must instead accede, a process that essentially combines signature and ratification.
+The 32 accessions include two countries that joined the Mine Ban Treaty through the process of "succession."
+These are Montenegro (after the dissolution of Serbia and Montenegro) and South Sudan (after it became independent from Sudan).
+Of the treaty's 132 signatories, 44 ratified on or before entry into force (1 March 1999) and 88 ratified afterward. - The new policy prohibits US development, production, and acquisition of antipersonnel landmines.
+It also commits the US to not use antipersonnel mines anywhere in the world except on the Korean Peninsula, and to destroy antipersonnel mine stockpiles that are "not required for the defense of the Korean Peninsula."
+The White House press release, "Fact Sheet: Changes to U.S. Anti-Personnel Landmine Policy," 21 June 2022, bit.ly/USLandminePolicy21June2022. - Letter from the State of Eritrea to the UN Secretary-General, 21 June 2023; and letter from the State of Eritrea to the Treaty Section of the UN Office of Legal Affairs, 2 October 2023. - 97 "Defense ministry: Anti-personnel landmines would hinder NATO allies," ERR, 15 November 2022, bit.ly/ EstoniaNATO15Nov2022; and "Riigikogu rejects bill allowing rearmament of anti-personnel mines," ERR, 12 January 2023, bit.ly/EstoniaLandmineBill12Jan2023. - This includes Belarus, Bhutan, DRC, Equatorial Guinea, Eritrea, Estonia, Finland, Nigeria, North Macedonia, Oman, Papua New Guinea, Sri Lanka, and Türkiye.